Wa language: Phonology

+Standard Wa (Bible Wa)

 Standard Wa is a non-tonal language.
 However, tone has developed in some of the dialects.
 There is correspondence between tones in tonal dialects and tenseness in non-tonal dialects.

 In Wa, there are 44 phonemes; 35 consonants and 9 vowels.
 All of these vowels can be tense or lax.
 Tenseness is a phonemic feature in syllables with unaspirated initials.